 The Planning and Facilities department is responsible for the training of staff and instruction of cleaning requirements.
-Please refer to: Public Health Ontario's Environmental Cleaning fact sheet for Public Settings (PDF) and Health Canada's Hard-surface disinfectants and hand sanitizers (COVID-19) for approved products.
+Please refer to: Public Health

+Public Health

+Public Settings

+Public Health

+<a href="Pu

 Hand Hygiene

 Age appropriate hand hygiene will be reviewed and implemented as hand washing or hand sanitizing is the most effective way to reduce the transmission of organisms.
 Hand hygiene will be conducted by anyone entering the school and incorporated into the daily schedule at regular intervals during the day, above and beyond what is usually recommended (e.g., before eating food, after using the washroom).
 No-touch hand sanitation stations will be set up all around the school premises.
 Please refer to Public Health Ontario's How to Wash Your Hands (PDF) fact sheet.